Free Return and Refund Policy Template

 If you run a company that sells digital products (downloadable software, SaaS, digital games, etc.) it is advised to provide these two additional sections:

-- If you allow your customers to get refunds on digital purchases, you have to clearly specify on which ones.
+- If you allow your customers to get refunds on digital purchases, you have to clearly specify which ones.
 In case return/refund policies are different for specific products, you will have to specify each one separately.

 - Sometimes businesses that sell digital products online offer refunds only in certain situations.
-In this case, you will have to specify each of the situations and provide a short description to each one of them.
+In this case, you will have to specify each of the situations and provide a short description of each one of them.

 If customers can make in-store, online, and over-the-phone purchases, it is advised to specify the refund/return policy for each one of these.
 You can do this by adding three very short sections to your agreement (policy for in-store, online, and over-the-phone purchase).